The Padjelanta trail

 Between Låddejåhkå and Árasluokta, the trail runs through easy terrain with a few ascents and beautiful views.
 From the bridge over the Låddejåhkå stream, where the water has carved a deep ravine, the path climbs up to the heights above Lake Vásstenjávrre, offering wide views over the lake and Mount Allak.
 A descent then follows across open mountain heaths, before the trail continues on boardwalks for the final stretch to the Árasluokta cabins and the Sámi settlement.

-Section 4: BLT Árasluokta cabins – BLT Stáloluokta cabin
+Stage 4: BLT Árasluokta cabins – BLT Stáloluokta cabin

 10 kilometres, 3–4 hours of hiking